MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/python-clustering-model.md

 In this four-part tutorial series, you'll use Python to develop and deploy a K-Means clustering model in [SQL Server Machine Learning Services](../sql-server-machine-learning-services.md) to cluster customer data.
 ::: moniker-end
 ::: moniker range="=azuresqldb-mi-current||=sqlallproducts-allversions"
-In this four-part tutorial series, you'll use Python to develop and deploy a K-Means clustering model in [SQL Managed Instance Machine Learning Services](/azure/sql-database/sql-database-managed-instance-machine-learning-services-overview) to cluster customer data.
+In this four-part tutorial series, you'll use Python to develop and deploy a K-Means clustering model in [Azure SQL Managed Instance Machine Learning Services](/azure/sql-database/sql-database-managed-instance-machine-learning-services-overview) to cluster customer data.
 ::: moniker-end

 In part one of this series, you'll set up the prerequisites for the tutorial and then restore a sample dataset to a database.
 Later in this series, you'll use this data to train and deploy a clustering model in Python with SQL machine learning.